Frequently Asked Questions

 With respect to water quality, the community’s drainage system will collect and pretreat stormwater prior to it flowing into the existing canals on the property (as it currently does).
 Water quality will be improved as compared to the current stormwater runoff from agricultural uses.

 Indrio Groves will connect to St. Lucie County utilities for water and sewer service so there will be no well or septic systems and therefore no impact on neighboring wells or drawdown of the existing water table.
+In addition, the project includes significant watermain extensions that will improve long-term utility capacity in the area.